swethac18/RecyclerView-Android/README.md

 # RecyclerView-Android
 Sample app displaying collection of places using RecyclerView.
-If an image item listed is clisked, the name of the place is displayed as a toast message.
+If an image item listed is clicked, the name of the place is displayed as a toast message.
 ## Android Libarires Used:
 ### 1. Glide for image loading
 ### 2. hdodenhof for a circular image view